pombase/website/src/docs/faq/how-can-i-see-nucleotide-level-similarity-between-s-pombe-and-other-schizosaccharomyces-species.md

 # How can I see nucleotide-level similarity between *${species_abbrev}* and other *Schizosaccharomyces* species?
 <!-- pombase_categories: Orthology,Finding data,Tools and resources -->

-At present there are two ways to view nucleotide-level similarity between *S. pombe* and *S. japonicus*, *S. octosporus*, or *S. cryophilus*.
-Both use the Ensembl genome browser.
+At present there are two ways to view nucleotide-level similarity between any pair of *Schizosaccharomyces* species *S. pombe*, *S. japonicus*, *S. octosporus*, *S. cryophilus*).
+Both use the genome browser at the Ensembl Fungi site.

-1. To view nucleotide similarity data tracks in the browser, Go to your region of interest in the browser (e.g. follow the link from the External references section of a gene page).
+1. To view nucleotide similarity data tracks in the browser, go to your region of interest in the browser (e.g. follow the link from the External references section of a gene page).
 Click "Configure this page" button in the left-hand bar.
 A popup box will